-I think about my choices, I choose my thoughts, I choose where I put my energy and I no longer live for ‘supposed to’.
+I now think about my choices, I choose my thoughts, I choose where I put my energy and I no longer live for ‘supposed to’.
 I think about what I want for myself, my career, my relationship, and my family.
-I know that everything is a choice – The way I show up in the world and how I react is a choice.
+I know that everything is a choice.
+The way I show up in the world and how I react is a choice.

 Really, I’m just a girl from the ‘burbs who decided to stop hiding, stop reacting and finally decided to save herself.

-I purposefully built a business for myself that is completely in line with who I am.
-I get to serve people, to dig deep and help them discover the parts of themselves they have been hiding for so long.
+I purposefully built a coaching practice and a writing career that allows me to utilize my gifts.
+I get to serve people, to dig deep, and help my clients discover the parts of themselves they have been hiding or have lost sight of.

 I get it.
 I have been there.
 And I know what it looks like to get on the other side.

-I now get to serve clients all over the world, spend time with my family, share my story, write for global publications and inspire heart-centered professionals who feel trapped in their everyday life.
+I now get to serve clients all over the world, spend time with my family, share my story, write for global publications and inspire heart-centered women who feel trapped in their otherwise beautiful lives.

 I had to stop pretending to love what I didn’t.
 And give myself permission to be who I was really called to be.

 Don’t wait for ‘one day’ or ‘retirement’ or for your partner to change.
 Don’t wait for a time when your kids ‘behave’ or ‘leave the nest’.
 This matters, you matter.

-And you are more powerful than you can ever imagine – and have everything you need inside you right now to make this happen.
+And you are more powerful than you can ever imagine.
+You have everything you need inside you right now to create what may seem impossible.

 Be vulnerable.
 Be Visible.
 Be Authentic.
 Take a risk.
 Trust me and trust yourself.
 Discover the life you have been so desperately seeking.